-This document outlines how fieldwork procedures may enhance response rates in the countries fielding the ESS in Round 8.
-Some procedures form part of the Round 8 Survey Specification for ESS ERIC Member, Observer and Guest countries (European Social Survey, 2015) (for short Specification, see 7.1.1) and, as such, should be adopted in each country.
-In addition to presenting the required procedures this paper also provides recommendations and suggestions.
+This document outlines how fieldwork procedures may enhance response rates in the countries fielding the ESS in Round 9.
+Some procedures form part of the Round 9 Survey Specification for ESS ERIC Member, Observer and Guest countries (European Social Survey, 2017) (for short Specification, see 7.1.1) and, as such, should be adopted in each country.
+In addition to presenting the required procedures this paper provides recommendations and suggestions.
 The actual implementation will depend on the national survey design and the national context.
 Wherever possible, countries should take into account experiences from previous rounds of the ESS to improve fieldwork and response rates in the present round.

-In the Specification, a minimum target response rate of 70 per cent in each country has been outlined: "... the minimum target response rate ... should be 70%.
-All countries are expected to aim for the 70% response rate or - where this is considered highly unlikely - plan for a higher response rate than in the previous round."
-(7.1.1, p.
-29).
+In the Specification, a minimum target response rate of 70 per cent in each country has been outlined: "... a minimum target response rate ... has been set at 70%.
+Ideally, all countries should aim for this 70%.
+Acknowledging - based on previous experiences in the ESS - that reaching this 70% target response rate is very challenging in many countries, all countries are expected to plan and budget fieldwork in order to reach a response rate higher than in the previous round." (see 7.1.1, p.
+30).